Sprint (missile): Sprint II

-Work on initial investigations into "Follow-On Sprint" was underway in second-quarter 1968.
+Work on initial investigations into "Follow-On Sprint" was underway in the second quarter of 1968.
 Los Alamos were examining two warheads for the Upstage II design variation.
 By third-quarter 1971, Sprint II was incorporated into a new module for Safeguard called Hardsite Defense (HSD) and a joint Atomic Energy Commission/DoD working group was examining new warheads that would require less tritium.
 HSD was described as:

-By first-quarter 1972, the system was renamed Site Defense and its purpose was to defend Minuteman Silos.
+By the first quarter of 1972, the system was renamed Site Defense and its purpose was to defend Minuteman silos.
 Over the original Sprint missile, the Sprint II interceptor had slightly reduced launch dispersion, increased hardness to the effect of nuclear weapons, and decreased miss distance.
 Los Alamos staff expected a request for warhead development sometime in FY-1972-1974.
 A Phase 2 feasibility study report was completed by Los Alamos in third-quarter 1972 and investigations into warhead design continued into first-quarter 1973.

-It is unclear when Sprint II was cancelled, however a report on Sprint II electrical connectors was published in April 1977.
+It is unclear when Sprint II was canceled; however, a report on Sprint II electrical connectors was published in April 1977.

 Design

 The conical Sprint was stored in and launched from a silo.
-To make the launch as quick as possible, the missile which was ejected by an explosive-driven piston simply blasted through the fiberglass silo cover.
+To make the launch as quick as possible, the missile, which was ejected by an explosive-driven piston, simply blasted through the fiberglass silo cover.
 As the missile cleared the silo at 0.6 seconds, the first stage fired and the missile was tilted toward its target.
 The first stage was exhausted after only 1.2 seconds, but produced 650000 lbf of thrust.
 On separation, the spent first stage disintegrated due to aerodynamic forces.
 The second stage fired within 1 to 2 seconds of launch.
 Interception at an altitude of 1.5 to 30 km took at most 15 seconds.

 The first stage's Hercules X-265 engine is believed to have contained alternating layers of zirconium "staples" embedded in nitrocellulose powder, followed by gelatinizing with nitroglycerine, thus forming a higher thrust double-base powder.

 The Sprint was controlled by ground-based radio command guidance, which tracked the incoming reentry vehicles with phased array radar and guided the missile to its target.

 The Sprint was armed with an enhanced radiation nuclear warhead with a yield reportedly of a few kilotons, though the exact number has not been declassified.
 The warhead was intended to destroy the incoming reentry vehicle primarily by neutron flux.

 The first test of the Sprint missile took place at White Sands Missile Range on 17 November 1965.